Opposition to pornography

-Reasons for opposition to pornography include religious objections and feminist concerns (for specific sectors of feminism), as well as alleged harmful effects, such as pornography addiction.
-Pornography addiction is not a condition recognized by the DSM-5, or the ICD-11.
+Reasons for opposition to pornography include religious objections, moral values, feminist concerns, as well as harmful effects, such as pornography addiction and erectile dysfunction.
+Pornography addiction is not a condition recognized by the DSM-5, the ICD-11, or the DSM-5-TR.
 Anti-pornography movements have allied disparate social activists in opposition to pornography, from social conservatives to harm reduction advocates.
-The definition of "pornography" varies between countries and movements, and many make distinctions between pornography, which they oppose, and erotica, which they consider acceptable.
+The definition of "porn" varies between countries and movements, and many make distinctions between pornography, which they oppose, and erotica, which they consider acceptable.
 Sometimes opposition will deem certain forms of pornography more or less harmful, while others draw no such distinctions.

 A 2018 Gallup survey reported that 43% of U.S. adults believe that pornography is "morally acceptable", a 7% increase from 2017.
-From 1975 to 2012, the gender gap in pornography opposition has widened, with women remaining more opposed to pornography than men, and men's opposition has declined faster.
-Some extremist Christian and far-right groups have issued death threats towards porn managers and sex workers.
+From 1975 to 2012, the gender gap in pornography opposition has widened, with more women increasingly opposed to pornography, and men's opposition rate declining faster.